warrengray/recipes/currychickenmeatpie.md

 1 tablespoon fresh ginger, minced or grated

-1–2 tablespoons curry powder (adjust to taste; you can also mix with additional spices like cumin, coriander, or garam masala)

-½–1 teaspoon red chili flakes or chili powder (optional, if you like heat)
+2–3 tablespoons curry powder (go generous for robust flavor)

+½ tablespoon chili powder (or to taste for heat)

-1 tablespoon tomato paste (optional, adds a bit of tang and color)
+1 tablespoon tomato paste (optional, adds color and tang)

 1½ cups (360 ml) chicken stock (or water)

-½ cup (120 ml) coconut milk OR ¼ cup (60 ml) heavy cream (optional but helps create a richer sauce)
+½ cup (120 ml) coconut milk or ¼ cup (60 ml) heavy cream (optional, for richer sauce)

-2 tablespoons neutral cooking oil (e.g., vegetable or canola)
+2 tablespoons neutral cooking oil (e.g., canola or vegetable)

-1½ tablespoons all-purpose flour (or cornstarch), for thickening
+1½ tablespoons all-purpose flour (or cornstarch) + a few tablespoons water (for slurry)

 Salt and black pepper, to taste

----

 Equipment

 Large skillet or Dutch oven

-Spoon or spatula for stirring
+Mixing spoon or spatula

-Pie plate (if your pie shell isn’t already in one)
+9-inch pie dish (if the pie shell isn’t already in one)

-Baking sheet (optional, to catch any drips)
+Baking sheet (to catch any drips)